-Figure 16.
+Figure 17.
 Summary of the status and distribution of harbour porpoise in the Baltic Proper (Source: HELCOM).

 Key Conclusions and Recommendations The first abundance estimate (2011-13) for the entire Baltic Proper indicates a population of around 500 porpoises, although with wide confidence limits.
-The greatest concentration appears to be off SE Sweden around Hoburgs and Northern and Southern Midsea banks although it is clear that the species also occurs in the Bothnian Bay in the northern Baltic.
+The greatest concentration appears to be off SE Sweden around Hoburgs and Northern and Southern Midsea banks although it is clear that the species also occurs up to Finnish southwestern offshore waters in the northern Baltic Proper.
 In summer the population in the Baltic Proper is separated from the one in the Belt Sea, but in winter there is some mixing in the Western Baltic.
 Inevitably, there has been little genetic sampling of animals in the eastern Baltic nor comparison with historical samples for further elucidation of this population.
 Acoustic monitoring continues mainly in the western parts of the Baltic.
 These should continue and be extended eastwards.
 A new SAMBAH II project should be supported.